-There are three main data protection laws at the federal level; the Health Insurance Portability and Accountability Act (HIPAA); the Federal Information Security Management Act (FISMA) and; the Gramm-Leach-Bliley Act (GLBA).
-The legislature, however, has continued to supplement and amend the laws in place to further bolster cyber regulations as the times change.
+There are three main data protection laws at the federal level; the Health Insurance Portability and Accountability Act (HIPAA), the Federal Information Security Management Act (FISMA), and; the Gramm-Leach-Bliley Act (GLBA).
+The legislature, however, has continued to supplement and amend the laws in place to bolster cyber regulations further as the times change.

 Also known as the Financial Services Modernization Act of 1999, GLBA was passed to repeal part of the Glass-Steagall act to reduce restrictions on banking, securities, and insurance companies.
 Specifically, the law was meant to make mergers between these entities easier.
-GLBA also added data protection regulations that require financial institutions to have policies in place that protect the personal information of consumers.
+GLBA also added data protection regulations that require financial institutions to have policies that protect the personal information of consumers.

 What is Required?

 There are three main compliance components to GLBA; Financial Privacy Rule; Safeguards Rule; Pretexting protection.
 Taken together, the rules require that financial institutions establish a baseline for protecting consumer data.

 The Financial Privacy Rule first requires that financial institutions give notice to consumers who engage with them about the entities’ information collection and sharing practices.
 The notices must also give consumers the option to opt-out of data collection.